10 Tips for Getting Started with Dental Office Construction

 #6 Plan for Disruption

-Some dental offices can schedule construction on their office around regular work hours.
+Some dental offices are able to schedule construction on their office around regular work hours.
 Regardless, business leaders must plan for construction to disrupt certain parts of their office or their workday.
 Have plans ready for accepting patients even during times of peak construction.
-Some dentists may consider looking for temporary office space while construction is ongoing.
-If dental office construction occurs at a different location than your current practice, disruption should be minimal besides your needed input into construction & design decisions.
+Some dentists may consider looking for temporary office space while construction is ongoing too.
+If construction is happening at a different location than your current practice, disruption should be minimal besides your needed input into construction & design decisions.

 #7 Establish Contingencies

 What happens if construction is delayed for two weeks?
 Or if a project goes over budget?
 Or if one or more aspects of your strategy need to be changed?
-Answering these questions may not be easy, but it’s essential to have contingency plans ready in case of emergencies.
-Implementing a comprehensive risk management strategy is essential to navigate unforeseen challenges effectively.
-Devise backup plans for potential delays, considering alternative construction schedules or temporarily relocating critical services.
-Establish a financial contingency fund to address unexpected budget overruns, ensuring the project stays on track without compromising quality.
-Regularly review and update the contingency plans as the project progresses, fostering adaptability and preparedness for any unexpected twists in the construction journey.
+Answering these questions may not be easy, but it’s important to have contingency plans ready in case of emergencies.

 #8 Talk to Your Team

-One of the best ways to create an office space your team loves is to speak directly with them.
+One of the best ways to create an office space that your team loves is to speak with them directly about it.
 It may sound obvious, but the truth is that your employees may have ideas, concerns, and preferences that could help you along in the redesign process.

 #9 Talk to Your Neighbors

-Let your neighbors know if you’re planning construction on your property is always a good policy.
-This is particularly important if you expect construction crews to make noise that could bother nearby businesses or construction workers may take up public parking spaces.
+It’s always a good policy to let your neighbors know if you’re planning construction on your property.
+This is particularly important if you expect construction crews to make noise that could bother nearby businesses, or construction workers may take up public parking spaces.

 #10 Call a Professional